Jujutsu: A Two-stage Defense against Adversarial Patch Attacks on Deep Neural Networks: Appendix

-{ We now provide evaluation on rectangular patch attacks.
+{ We now evaluate how \sysname can be extended to defend against rectangular patch attacks.
 We train the rectangular patches on each dataset using a 7\% patch (36*96).
-We change the square bounding box to a rectangular one, which occupies around 20\% of pixels as before.
-We do not assume knowing the exact width/height ratio of the rectangular shape created by the attacker, and the detection bounding box has a width/height ratio of 6:4.
-Table~\ref{tab:defend-rect-patch} shows the results.
-We find that \sysname is able to achieve high detection and mitigation performance on rectangular patches with a very low FPR across different datasets.
+As discussed in Section~\ref{sec:limitation}, we assume the defender is aware of the shape of the patch and hence we use a rectangular bounding box, which occupies around 20\% of pixels as before, and it has a width/height ratio of 6:4.
+Table~\ref{tab:defend-rect-patch} shows the results on different datasets.
 On average, \sysname is able to detect 97.25\% adversarial examples, achieve robust accuracy of 78.3\% with only 0.57\% false positive.